aws-samples/Load-testing-your-workload-running-on-Amazon-EKS-with-Locust/groundwork/install-sample-app/README.md

 ### Check the API responses

+Once you have the sample application installed successfully, you will be able to see a welcome message from the sample application by visiting the DNS name of the Application Load Balancer that is associated with the ingress created by the chart.
 You can check response message in your browser like below.

 - `/`
   ![ingress-home.png](./ingress-home.png)